New Nanny or Babysitting job?

 Congratulations on your new role.
 There is a lot to learn each time you start with a family.
 Your new family is unique, with their own values and beliefs about raising their child.
 Each child has their own personality, temperament and interests for you to learn about.>

 It is in everyone's best interests then that your first day is not the first one where you are left in sole charge of the child or children.
 Children, particularly babies and toddlers use their parents as social references.
 This means that they will watch their parent's faces, body language and tone of voice to decide whether a new person is a safe, friendly individual.
 Remember that if you are talking about the child in front of them, children will listen.
 Young children understand far more than they can speak, so make sure you use positive language and include them respectfully in the conversation.

 There are a number of other factors that will also influence the child's response to you.
 Each child's personality will determine how comfortable they are around new people.
 The social life of the family also plays a part in how children relate to new people.

 For a comfortable transition for all involved, try to organise a few short (1-2hr) playdates with the parent and child before starting.
 This will allow you to:

 Play with the child and family.
 This builds trust with both parents and children as they learn about how you will interact and care.
 Have a sense of fun and playfulness.
-Bring along a small activity such as a bubbles to help with engaging in play with the child yourself.
+Bring along a small activity (e.g., bubbles) to help with engaging in play with the child yourself.
 No need to force the relationship, remember to keep engaging and give the child time and space to become used to you.

 During this time, it is also a good opportunity to talk further with the parents about the practical things you need to know.
 Such as: